mi-qing00/ai-code-review-agent/docs/deployment/RAILWAY_DEPLOYMENT.md

 1. Click "New" → "Database" → "PostgreSQL"
 2. Railway automatically creates `DATABASE_URL` environment variable
+3. **Database migrations run automatically**: When the web service starts, it will automatically check if database tables exist and run migrations if needed.
+You don't need to manually run SQL migrations.
-3. Note: The database will be provisioned automatically
+4. Note: The database will be provisioned automatically

 ### 2.3 Add Redis Database